 Baja Whale Watching and Kayaking

 Our most popular wildlife adventure in Baja combines sea kayaking in the Sea of Cortez with whale watching in Magdalena Bay, one of the major calving lagoons for gray whales.
-This is the ultimate Baja trip, combining one of the most incredible wildlife encounters on the planet (touching grey whales) - and sea kayaking through the magnificent beauty of Loreto Bay National Marine Park in the Sea of Cortez.
+This is the ultimate Baja trip, combining one of the most incredible wildlife encounters on the planet - witnessing gray whales nurse and calf their young - and sea kayaking through the magnificent beauty of Loreto Bay National Marine Park in the Sea of Cortez.
 Go eye-to-eye with gray whales in a calving lagoon on Baja's Pacific coast and then cross the Baja Peninsula to paddle a kayak alongside dolphins and blue whales in the clear waters of the Sea of Cortez.
 Our Sea of Cortez Kayaking and Magdalena Bay Whale Watching Combo tours let participants get close to whales, explore desert islands by sea kayak and snorkel along isolated coves in warm, turquoise waters.

 Magdalena Bay is sheltered from the Pacific Ocean by a barrier of desert islands.
 The sandy barrier islands protect the lagoons from oceanic currents, creating a fascinating environment of twisting mangrove-lined estuaries, chaotic sand dunes and blooming desert plants.
 January through March, hundreds of gray whales mate and bear their young in these protected waters after traveling over 5000 miles from the Bering Strait.

 You can watch gray whales and their newly born calves up close from the safety of motorized skiffs in the deeper parts of the bay, where friendly whales swim up to the skiffs for a head rub!
-Breaching, spy-hopping and fluking, the whales will captivate your attention with their behavior and we guarantee whale sightings.
+Breaching, spy-hopping and fluking, the whales will captivate your attention with their behavior.

 You'll stay three days at our exclusive whale camp located at a remote beach on a barrier island in the heart of gray whale activity.
 In addition to whales, the lagoon is home to dolphins, sea lions, pelicans, and thousands of shorebirds.
 Your guides will introduce you to the desert plants, birds and other wildlife of Bahia de Magdalena on our Baja whale watching tour.